therealozp/class-notes/economics of business strategy/horizontal boundaries of a firm.md

 	- a brilliant chef who opens a restaurant decides to open up another one. not being able to manage both at the same time, because he has to spread himself over two restaurants.

 ## economies of scope
+two conditions for achieving economies of scope:
 - shared inputs
-- if you are producing at the profit-maximizing point for X, the opportunity cost of using it for Y is **zero**.
+- if you are producing at the profit-maximizing point for X, the opportunity cost of using it for Y is **zero**. meaning, you don't have to sacrifice any of X's inputs to produce Y.

 this is **different from** joint products: if you have enough inputs for one product, you automatically also get another product as a byproduct.